Financial Assistance Policy (PDF)

 Appropriate Hospital-Based Medical Services: Those UW Medicine hospital services which are reasonably calculated to diagnose, correct, cure, alleviate, or prevent the worsening of conditions that endanger life, or cause suffering or pain, or result in illness or infirmity, or threaten to cause or aggravate a handicap, or cause physical deformity or malfunction, and there is no other equally effective, more conservative or substantially less costly course of treatment available or suitable for the person requesting the service.
 A course of treatment may include mere observation or, where appropriate, no treatment at all.
 Appropriate Hospital-Based Services do not include care in Place of Service 11 (POS 11) freestanding clinics/physician offices even if associated with a UW Medicine hospital.
 However, the term does include professional services provided in the hospital setting by HMC, UWMC, UWP, VMC, and NWH employees, and the Wholly Owned Subsidiaries of NWH.

-Appropriate Non-Hospital-Based Medical Services: Those services rendered either (1) by Airlift, or (2) in Place of Service 11 (POS 11) freestanding clinics/physician offices by UWP Members which are reasonably calculated to diagnose, correct, cure, alleviate, or prevent the worsening of conditions that endanger life, or cause suffering or pain, or result in illness or infirmity, or threaten to cause or aggravate a handicap, or cause physical deformity or malfunction, and there is no other equally effective, more conservative or substantially less costly course of treatment available or suitable for the person requesting the service.
+Appropriate Non-Hospital-Based Medical Services: Those services rendered either (1) by Airlift, or (2) in Place of Service 11 (POS 11) freestanding clinics/physician offices by UWP Members, NWH employees, or employees of the Wholly Owned Subsidiaries of NWH, which are reasonably calculated to diagnose, correct, cure, alleviate, or prevent the worsening of conditions that endanger life, or cause suffering or pain, or result in illness or infirmity, or threaten to cause or aggravate a handicap, or cause physical deformity or malfunction, and there is no other equally effective, more conservative or substantially less costly course of treatment available or suitable for the person requesting the service.
 A course of treatment may include mere observation or, where appropriate, no treatment at all.
-For purposes of this Financial Assistance Policy, preventive care services provided by UWP Members at UWNC locations are considered to be “Appropriate Non-Hospital-Based Medical Services”.
+For purposes of this Financial Assistance Policy, preventive care services may be considered "Appropriate Non-Hospital-Based Medical Services".

 Emergency Medical Condition: A medical condition manifesting itself by acute symptoms of sufficient severity, including severe pain, such that the absence of immediate medical attention could reasonably be expected to result in: